-Google launched AI mode in search this week and with it, we lost some of the ability to turn it off.
-What still works?
+Google launched AI mode in search this week and with it, we lost some of the ability to turn off Google AI Mode.
+So - what still works?

 AI mode Switch in Labs